Using Storybook with RedwoodJS - Lunchdev

 Yeah.
 Okay, so.
 So what you said, what am I missing right now, Rob?

-Line seven there, you gotta decompose the summary prop coming in and the list of props there.
-I can't draw on the screen.
-But line seven.
+Line seven there.
+You gotta decompose the summary prop coming in, in the list of props there.
+I can't draw on the screen, but line seven.

 00:17:05 - Anthony Campolo